jenkinsci/templating-engine-plugin/docs/concepts/framework-overview/bottom-up.md

     }
     ```

-Traditionally, these pipelines would be within the source code repository for the application.
+Traditionally, these pipelines would be stored alongside the source code for the application.

 ### Why This Approach Doesn't Scale

 Defining pipelines on a per-application basis works when you have a *small number of teams you're supporting*.

-Over time, though, "DevOps Teams" at organizations find themselves responsible for administering internal tools and scaling the adoption of those tools across the organization.
+Over time, though, "DevOps Teams" at organizations find themselves responsible for administering a growing number of internal tools and scaling the adoption of those tools across application teams.

 Why is creating bespoke pipelines such a big deal?
 It doesn't scale.